 The panniers are large and quite robust.
-However, some steps need to be taken to minimize the chance of a hook breaking.
-Not commonly an issue, but if you are pushing the weight limit, riding on rough surfaces, it can happen.
-Many of us love to load up our bikes for adventures, jaunts, or commutes, if that is you, please review the 4 sections below!
+Some steps need to be taken to minimize the chance of a hook breaking.
+While not a commonly occurring issue, it may occur if you are pushing the weight limit or riding on rough surfaces.

 Setting Up Your Panniers